daronphang/programming-resources/architectures/software/microservices/security/service-to-service.md

-## Service-to-Service Authentication and Authorization
+## Service-to-service authentication and authorization

 ### HTTPS